davaya/openc2-jadn/jadn-v2.0.md

 * The [FieldId](#413-compound) is the position of each element, numbered sequentially starting at 1.
 * The [FieldName](#413-compound) is the string key of each element, following the [$FieldName](#312-functional-metadata) naming convention and unique within the collection.
-* The [multiplicity](#table-4-4-compound-type-options) semantics is [Map](#4313-map) with a `Set` of keys, or [OrderedMap](#4314-orderedmap) with an `OrderedSet` of keys if the `ordered` TypeOption is present.
+* The [multiplicity](#table-4-4-compound-type-options) semantics is [Map](#4313-map) with no multiplicity option or [OrderedMap](#4314-orderedmap) if the `ordered` multiplicity option is present.

-Record ...

----
-* The Record type defines the key order, which allows Record instances to be represented as either arrays where items are identified by position within the array, or associative arrays (maps) where items are identified by key.
+The Record type defines key order, which allows Record elements to be identified and accessed by either position or key.
----
+Record differs from Array in that keys have defined names rather than arbitrary struct labels.
+Record differs from Map in that keys have defined positions, allowing a collection value to be represented as either an array literal or a map literal.

 **Example:** "FullName" Record (Set semantics):